- Q:What are the Access Fertility opening hours?A:

 The main exclusions not covered in our programme are your initial consultation, any investigatory tests the clinic requires prior to treatment and your drugs.

-Medication (progesterone and oestrogen) is covered up to the first clinical pregnancy scan for both donor and recipient on our Donor Refund Programmes at Fertility Fusion, London Women’s Clinics and Manchester Fertility.
-Medication on our donor programmes at CARE would be paid directly to the clinic.
+Medication (progesterone and oestrogen) is covered up to the first clinical pregnancy scan for both donor and recipient on our Donor Refund Programmes at Fertility Fusion, London Women’s Clinics (except for Wales) and Manchester Fertility.
+Medication on our donor programmes at CRGH and Fertility & Gynaecology Academy would be paid directly to the clinic.